PeachIceTea/g1pd/readme.md

 6. Run VBA and when the game is loaded.
 Load the script from Tools/Lua Scripting/New Lua Script Window...

 7. Add the png files in the "party" folder to your OBS overlay.

+## Note
+Currently only Pokemon Yellow is supported.
+Please open an issue if you need a version for other games.